martinjrobins/diffsol/book/src/use/use_from_other_languages.md

 # Using Diffsol from other languages

 Diffsol is a Rust library, but it can be used from other languages through various means.
-Two aspects that enable the portability of Diffsol are:
+Three aspects that enable the portability of Diffsol are:

+- **The `diffsol-c` crate**: A companion crate providing a dynamic dispatch API and a C FFI that allows Diffsol to be called from C, Python (via `cffi`/`ctypes`), and other languages with C bindings.
+Runtime configuration enums let you choose the solver method, matrix backend, scalar type, and linear solver without compile-time generic types.
 - **The DiffSL DSL**: The DiffSL Domain Specific Language (DSL) allows users to specify ODEs, DAEs, and discretised PDEs in a way that is independent of the Rust language, but still can be JIT compiled to efficient native code.
 - **WebAssembly**: As with many Rust libraries, Diffsol can be easily compiled to WebAssembly (Wasm), allowing it to be used in web applications or other environments that support Wasm.